Derived complex analytic geometry I: GAGA theorems: The functor of points

 \subsection{Geometric stacks}

-We know turn to the second main goal of this section, that is, the characterization of the essential image of $\phi \colon \dAn \to \Sh(\dStn, \tau)$.
-First of all, let us observe that letting $\bP_\et$ be the collection of \'etale morphisms in $\dStn$, the triple $(\dStn, \tau, \bP_\et)$ becomes a geometric context in the sense of \cite[Definition 2.11]{Porta_Yu_Higher_analytic_stacks_2014}.
-We will refer to geometric stacks relative to this context as \emph{derived \DM analytic stacks}.
-We will denote by $\mathrm{DM}$ the full subcategory of $\Sh(\dStn, \tau)^\wedge$ spanned by derived \DM analytic stacks.
-We will further denote by $\mathrm{DM}_n$ the full subcategory of $\mathrm{DM}$ spanned by $n$-geometric stacks.
-On the other side, we will denote by $\dAn^{\le n}$ the full subcategory of $\dAn$ spanned by those derived \canal spaces $(\cX, \cO_\cX)$ for which $\cX$ is an $n$-localic topos.
-Finally, we will denote by $\dAn^{\mathrm{loc}}$ the reunion of all the subcategories $\dAn^{\le n}$ as $n$ ranges through the integers.
-With these notations, we can formulate the main result of this section:
+Our next goal is to describe the essential image of $\phi$.
+We start by introducing some terminology.
+We let $\bP\et$ denote the collection of \'etale morphisms in $\dStn$.
+Then, $(\dStn, \tauan, \bP\et)$ is a geometric context in the sense of \cite[Definition 2.2]{Porta_Yu_Higher_analytic_stacks_2014}.
+We refer to geometric stacks with respect to this context as \emph{derived analytic \DM stacks}.
+We denote by $\mathrm{DM}$ the full subcategory of $\St(\dStn, \tauan)$ spanned by derived analytic \DM stacks.